-To embroider names, the first thing that you should know is the process of embroidering initials.
-This is because once you can embroider initials, you can make different combinations of these initials to form names or even sentences.
+To embroider names, the first thing we want to look at is the process of embroidering initials.
+Once you can embroider initials, you can then make different combinations of these initials to form names or even sentences!

-Before starting to embroider, a few factors must be considered regarding the font of the embroidery.
+Before we start embroidering, there are a few factors we must consider about the font of the embroidery:

 Size: The font should be simple when embroidering small letters.
 This is because it is challenging to embroider smaller letters, especially when tight curves and angles are made.

 Legibility: Before finally deciding on the font you want to use, you might want to practive on some of the letters.
-This may be necessary because fonts appear to be different on paper but look completely different when embroidered using a needle and a thread.
+This may be necessary because fonts appear one way on paper but may look completely different when embroidered using a needle and a thread.
 Some letters are just harder than others.

 Appearance: You should select a font depending upon the item’s nature on which the letters are to be embroidered.
-For example, if a wedding blanket is an item, a romantic cursive font is suitable.
+For example, if a wedding blanket is an item, a romantic cursive font may be suitable.

-There are various ways to embroider these names.
-Some of them are very easy and simple, whereas others are a bit tricky.
+There are various ways to embroider names and ome of them are very easy and simple, whereas others are, well, a bit more tricky.
 The good news is that you should only learn the basics to make embroidering names easy regardless of the method used.